Agenor-Junior/Arduino-Projects/Konesul Machine/README.md

 - Incorporate relay timing monitoring.

 ## License
 This project is free for personal or educational use.
-For commercial use, please contact the author.
+For commercial use, please contact the author